 DURKHEIM: But the fact that the events have been, or have not been, conscious phenomena is of secondary importance for the historian who is really seeking to understand and reflect.
 You belittle your role by hiding behind these witnesses or participants, whom you call conscious ones.
 So long as no methodical research has been undertaken, we do not know whether such and such a phenomenon depends upon conscious and unconscious motives.
 So there is no criterion fixed beforehand.
 Such a distinction is the fruit of historical research and not a guide to it.
+The unconscious is often explained by the conscious, and vice versa.
 The unconscious is often only a lesser state of consciousness.
 In short, there is no particular problem posed in order to acquire knowledge of the unconscious.
 Really you are posing, in partial form, the great problem of sociology, that of the collective consciousness, which is too general to be tackled here.